 Tom Hiddleston, of course, will be back as the title character Loki.
 The trickster with nine lives (at least) returns to wreak havoc wherever the Tesseract lands him, which could be practically anywhere and any time in history.

-Sophia Di Martino (Into The Badlands) has been cast in Loki.
+Sophia Di Martino (Into The Badlands) has been cast in Marvel’s Loki series.
 Di Martino is an English actress on the rise.
 While her role has not been officially disclosed, the trades claim she’s playing a female Loki.
 Photos of her shooting on the set of the Loki series seem to confirm this.
 Take a look…

 In a great piece of casting, it was recently announced that Owen Wilson (Wedding Crashers, Night at the Museum: Secret of the Tomb) will join the Loki series family.
 Here he is filming on the set…